War crimes in the Kosovo War: Rapes

 Although numbers are difficult to determine, following the conflict, there were cases of women committing suicide, aborting their pregnancies, giving birth to children and later raising them or placing them up for adoption with a few instances of attempted strangulation of their babies.
 Postwar, the issue of wartime rape did not receive enough attention in the media and in political discourse within Kosovo and victims were left to deal with their experiences in private.

 The government has founded a programme to help those victims.
 As by October 2018, 250 women have signed up, despite pushing on behalf of the Kosovan government by giving free specialized healthcare and trauma counseling for wartime rape survivors.
-Many of the girls were young girls, from 13 to 19 years old.
-Mostly rape were committed paramilitaries associated with Arkan group, where the majority of rapes are carried out in the presence of children and men who later were killed.
+Many of the victims were young girls, from 13 to 19 years old.
+Many rapes were committed by paramilitaries associated with the Arkan group, where the majority of rapes were carried out in the presence of children and men who were later killed.

-Vasfije Krasniqi-Goodman was first woman to break a taboo in Kosovo society by telling her story of sexual violence publicly.
-On April 14, 1999, paramilitaries and Serbian police in the village of Stanovc, Vushtrri entered the house of Krasniqi, who was 16 years old and took her to the Church of Babimovc where she was raped.
-Afterwards, she was threatened with the lives of her family if she revealed what happened.
+Vasfije Krasniqi-Goodman was the first woman to speak publicly about having suffered sexual violence during the Kosovo war.
+On April 14, 1999, when Krasniqi-Goodman was 16 years old, Serbian paramilitaries and police entered her village of Stanovc, Vushtrri.
+A Serbian policeman entered her house and later took her to the Church of Babimovc where she was raped by him and another man.
+Afterwards, she was threatened that her family would be killed if she revealed what had happened.

 Victims from rural areas however face difficulties obtaining documents which prove they had medical treatment, gave birth or had abortions as a result of rape from medical centres that were set up for refugees in Albania, North Macedonia or Montenegro after they were expelled from their homes.
 Victims have also been asked to provide statements they gave to prosecutors in investigations which they were interviewed as victims of rape.